enonic/old-xp-doc/doc/admin/contentstudio/part-component.rst

 ==============

-Part components are reusable, configurable components that can be placed into any region of a page with the page editor :ref:`inspection_panel`.
+Part components are reusable, configurable components that can be placed into any region of a page with the page editor :ref:`context_panel`.
 This allows content editors to build and customize pages without writing any code.
 There are no built-in part components.
 Each one is custom made in the application code.
 Parts are typically created to render custom content, lists of content, forms, etc.